kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 The key difference between interventional distribution and observational distributions is that the covariate distribution between the different subpopulations may not be the same.
 Recall that we are interested in the __average treatment effect__ among the whole population.
 - In __interventional distributions__, we are comparing the difference in outcomes between populations that have similar attributes/covariates, and thus it is a fair comparison of treatment effects.
 - In __observational distributions__, this may not necessarily be the same since there might be a confounder that distorts the Treatment assignment among the subpopulations.
 For example, perhaps Gender (as a confounder) may affect the treatment assignment such that there is a higher proportion of males in the Treated subpopulation while there is a higher proportion of females in Control subpopulation.
-Thus, we cannot simply find the difference in response outcomes between the subpopulations since it is technically comparing apples and oranges.
+Thus, we cannot simply find the difference in response outcomes between the treated and control population since they do not have the same breakdown.

 <p align="center">
     <img src="{{site.baseurl}}/assets/img/post_13/intervention_vs_conditioning_2.png"/>
 </p>

-Also, interventional distributions are used for __causal estimands__ while observational distributions are used for __statistical estimands__.
-Thus, we need to incorporate causal modelling such that we can identify (or "reduce") these causal estimands (with "do" operators) into statistical estimands that are estimatable via available observational data (that do not have "do" operators).
-This framework (taken from the ["Introduction to Causal Inference"](https://www.bradyneal.com/causal-inference-course) textbook by Brady Neal) is shown in the following visualisation:
+Also, interventional distributions (with "do" operators) are used for __causal estimands__ while observational distributions (without any "do" operators) are used for __statistical estimands__.
+This might be slightly technical but here's a proposed framework (taken from the ["Introduction to Causal Inference"](https://www.bradyneal.com/causal-inference-course) textbook by Brady Neal) is shown in the following visualisation:

 <p align="center">
     <img src="{{site.baseurl}}/assets/img/post_13/identification_estimand_framework.png"/>
 </p>

+For causal modelling, we want to estimate __causal estimands__.
+This can be done with either:
+- interventional distributions (available by experimental data) or
+- reducing the __causal estimands__ into __statistical estimands__ by applying an appropriate "causal model".

+Subsequently, to estimate the __statistical estimands__, we can use available observational data, and perform the __correct adjustments__ with it depending on the "causal model".
+In the next section, we will explore simple examples of the "adjustments" required for different types of causal model.

-# Causal Estimand Identification with Observational Data under various Causal Models
+# Causal estimand identification with observational data under different causal models

-## Causal Model with Confounding Variables
+## Causal model with confounding variables

 In the simple example where X is a confounding variable that affects T and Y, there is __direct causal association__ flowing from T to Y and __indirect non-causal association__ flowing from T to X to Y (as represented by the fork graphical representation which implies T and Y are not independent).